New Construction Technology Planning

 Structured Cabling During Construction

 Empty conduit run during rough-in phase allows future cable installation without demolition.
 We specify conduit routing, sizing, and termination points during design.
-Contractors install conduit as walls are framed, before drywall closes everything up.
-After construction completion, cables are pulled through conduit.
-This approach is dramatically cheaper and cleaner than drilling through finished walls.
+After construction, cables are pulled through conduit.

 Access Point Infrastructure

 WiFi access point locations should be planned during design.
 We specify AP placement ensuring coverage throughout the building.
-Electrical outlets and network cabling reach planned locations.
 For large buildings, we design fiber backbone connecting multiple access points and equipment rooms.

 Equipment Room Planning

-Every building needs at least one equipment closet (smaller buildings) or multiple equipment rooms (larger buildings).
+Every building needs at least one equipment closet or multiple equipment rooms.
 We specify size, location, HVAC requirements, power distribution, and security.
 Equipment rooms designed during construction avoid expensive reconfiguration later.

 For residential buildings, we design cabling routes from main lobby to each unit.
-Intercom systems require wiring (traditional systems) or network access (modern cloud systems).
+Intercom systems require wiring or network access.
 Access control requires power to electronic locks and reader wiring.
-Planned infrastructure means clean, hidden runs instead of visible cables.

 Security Camera Routing